 For the first time since its 2015 IPO, Shopify (TSX:SHOP) filed third quarter results that missed the mark in terms of earnings.
 The company reported a loss of $0.29 per share when only $0.11 was expected.
 One important thing to keep in mind, the loss was primarily due to a one-time tax provision.
-Lets take a deeper look at how Shopify did in the third quarter.
+Lets take a deeper look at how the high flying Canadian stock did in the third quarter.

 Shopify (TSX:SHOP) third quarter snapshot